dosbor3/wk4_js-code-quiz/README.md

 # js-code-quiz

 Js code Quiz is an application that provides a timed quiz with questions referencing JavaScipt content.
+The quiz is a timed quiz on JavaScript fundamentals that stores high scores to allow users to track progress.
+When the user selects the start button, the timed quiz will begin by displaying the first question with answer choices in the form of buttons.
+If the user selects the incorrect answer, they will be penalized with a score and timer deduction.
+After selecting an answer choice, the user will be prompted with another quiz question.
+If the user doesn't select an answer choice within 10 seconds, the quiz will advance to the next question, resulting in a score and time deduction.
+The quiz will continue until the user completes all questions, or the timer runs out.

 ## Installation